Jack12816/greppy/docs/guide/12_binaries.md

 **Synopsis:** greppy --db create [adapter.connection ...]

 Create all|the given backend connection(s) based on the specified adapter and configuration.
-For the MySQL backend adapter it would be tried to create a new database based on the configuration.
+For the MySQL backend adapter, it would try to create a new database based on the configuration.

 #### drop